Awards and honors

 • Improvement of nutrition, elimination of harmful substances, better physiological utilization.

-Josef Schormüller grant
+Josef Schormüller Scholarship

 Josef-Schormüller-Medaille